isomerpages/isomerpages-govtech/_products-and-services/citizens/responding-to-covid-19-with-tech.md

 Through the exchange of short-distance Bluetooth signals between mobile phones with the installed app, each phone can detect other participating TraceTogether phones that are in close proximity.
 The app estimates the distance between users, and the duration of such encounters.
 Records of these encounters are stored locally, in encrypted form, on each user’s phone for 21 days (covering the incubation period of the virus).

-If a user is interviewed by a contact tracer for activity mapping, he can authorise the uploading of his TraceTogether data to MOH.
+If a user is interviewed by a contact tracer for activity mapping, he can authorise the uploading of his TraceTogether data to Ministry of Health (MOH).
 MOH will then decipher the data and get the mobile numbers of the user’s close contacts within a period of time.
 This facilitates the contact tracing process, and enables contact tracers to inform close contacts of confirmed cases more expeditiously.

 To learn more about the app, visit [www.TraceTogether.gov.sg](www.tracetogether.gov.sg)

-The app is developed by the Government Technology Agency (GovTech) and Ministry of Health (MOH).
+The app is developed by the GovTech and MOH.

 <div class="bp-youtube">
   <iframe width="560" height="315" src="https://www.youtube.com/embed/k1vCOx6RcWw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>